Quaggles/SwarmUI-FaceTools/README.md

 ## Troubleshooting

-SwarmUI will update ReActor automatically if you have AutoUpdate enabled for the ComfyUI backend.
 If you need to update the node manually or do manual troubleshooting steps it can be found in this folder `SwarmUI\src\BuiltinExtensions\ComfyUIBackend\DLNodes\ComfyUI-ReActor`.

 ### I see a black image result from the face swap